evlPanda/PeopleSoftFullCalendar/README.md

 You need a Component with a Page with an HTML Area on it.

-The following Stylesheet and JavaScript needs to be added to your component under Component Properties > Style :
+Add the following Stylesheet and JavaScript under Component Properties > Style:

       StyleSheet.RX_FULL_CALENDAR_CSS
       JavaScript.RX_MOMENT_JS